Skip to Content

 1. Encourage Oxytocin

 One reason some women labor at home as long as possible is to keep their labor as straightforward, smooth and short as possible.
-Hormonally speaking, the further a woman is in her birth experience, the harder it is to disrupt the flow of oxytocin (which causes contractions) and therefore her labor pattern.
+Hormonally speaking, the further a woman is in her birth experience, the harder it is to disrupt the flow of oxytocin (the hormone which causes contractions) and therefore her labor pattern.

 2. Less Pitocin

-Frankly, the labors of the women who do most of their work at home, are strong and impossible to stop!
+Frankly, the labors of the women who do most of their work at home in a serene birth environment, are strong and impossible to stop!
 By laboring at home and getting into a good labor pattern before going to the hospital, pitocin is less likely a possibility.

 3. Unmedicated Birth

-In my experience, women who labor at home as long as possible are WAY less likely to need drugs or an epidural to get them through the rest of their labor.
+Women wanting to labor at home as long as possible are planning for an unmedicated birth.
+And in my experience, women who labor at home as long as possible are WAY less likely to need IV pain meds (narcotics) or an epidural to get them through the rest of their labor.
 Often, there’s just no time to get an epidural because things are moving quickly once she arrives.

-Other times, she’s learned to cope through her contractions while at home and continues coping just as well even when she is admitted to the hospital.
+Other times, she’s learned to cope through her contractions while at home and continues coping just as well even when admitted to the hospital.
 She’s got this!

 Is your goal to arrive while in transition, or right before?
 Here's how to labor at home as long as possible before heading to the hospital.